YliasR/AnimalImgPSDownloader/ReadMe.md

-A bunch of PowerShell scripts that downloads 10  pictures per run of certain animals and places those pictures in a designated folder in the users pictures folder.
+A bunch of PowerShell scripts that downloads pictures of certain animals and places those pictures in a designated folder in the users pictures folder.

 Currently available animals: